8 Ways to Support Your Teen’s Mental Wellness Journey

 6. When In Doubt, Consult A Professional

-Get help for your teen’s mental health if they are having problems.
-Your teen can benefit greatly from the knowledge, skills, and encouragement a mental health professional can offer.
+Get help for your teen’s mental health if they are experiencing challenges.
+Your teen can benefit greatly from the knowledge, skills, and encouragement a mental health professional can offer, and programs such as the Clovis teen iop program at Muir Wood or similar others elsewhere that provide structured therapy, peer support, and family involvement while allowing teens to continue school and daily routines.

 7. Prevent the Stigma of Mental Illness